CIBC-Internal/python/Doc/library/asyncio-dev.rst

 Debug mode of asyncio
 ---------------------

-The implementation of :mod:`asyncio` module has been written for performances.
+The implementation of :mod:`asyncio` has been written for performance.
-To development with asyncio, it's required to enable the debug checks to ease the development of asynchronous code.
+In order to ease the development of asynchronous code, you may wish to enable *debug mode*.

-Setup an application to enable all debug checks:
+To enable all debug checks for an application:

-* Enable the asyncio debug mode globally by setting the environment variable :envvar:`PYTHONASYNCIODEBUG` to ``1``
+* Enable the asyncio debug mode globally by setting the environment variable :envvar:`PYTHONASYNCIODEBUG` to ``1``, or by calling :meth:`AbstractEventLoop.set_debug`.
 * Set the log level of the :ref:`asyncio logger <asyncio-logger>` to :py:data:`logging.DEBUG`.
 For example, call ``logging.basicConfig(level=logging.DEBUG)`` at startup.